 You’ll need production experience with:

-- Web applications using technologies such as Ruby and the Ruby on Rails framework, PHP and the Symfony framework or similar;
+- Web applications using Ruby and the Ruby on Rails framework (experience with other languages and frameworks would be beneficial);

 - Data and databases; either document-based, key-value or relational such as MongoDB, Redis and PostgreSQL (experience with all of them not necessary as we can teach you the differences in practice);

 - Software development in a team including automated testing and code review.

 Ultimately, we’re looking for people who are keen to learn and flexible in their approach.

 You will be part of a team responsible for the development and maintenance of our user-facing web applications and data pipeline.
 Using best practices, you will continuously deliver our products to customers around the globe and shape our engineering culture.